EvictionLab/eviction-lab-website/docs/shortcodes.md

 - caption: caption text below the map
 - zeroPattern: if states with 0 value should use pattern
 - zeroValNoteColumn: column containing note to display for falsy values
+- simpleDisplay: map mode where states without data are ignored (gray, not hoverable)

 #### Demo